Want to know keep up-to-date on what's happening in Victoria? Subscribe to our daily newsletter:

 We've been covering the old-growth blockades for months.
 Here's everything we've reported to date

 But a lot has changed since the first activists arrived in August 2020.
-A court injunction against the blockaders has passed, arrests have started, and tensions continue to rise.
+A court injunction against the blockaders has passed, expired, and then extended, arrests have been made, and tensions continue to rise.
 The issue has been thrust into the public conversation and become about much more than one watershed; some are seeing this fight as a proxy for old-growth logging and the future of forestry on Vancouver Island.

 Capital Daily has sent reporters and photographers out to the blockades over the past nine months to capture all sides of the issue.
 Here is a full list of our multi-platform coverage so far.
 And if you want to see more of this work, consider becoming a member.